 NASBA, BOA, Prometric, AICPA?!
 Where do you even start the CPA exam application process??
-Studying for the exams is stressful enough, so let’s make this easy and take it step by step from the beginning.
+Studying for the exams is stressful enough.
+Therefore, let’s make this easy and take it from the beginning: step by step.

 Are You Eligible To Take The CPA Exam?